polterguy/polterguy.github.io/dashboard/endpoint-generator/index.md

 * Whether or not _"write"_ endpoints should publish socket messages, where write endpoints implies create, update and delete.
 If you turn on publishing of socket messages here, a socket message with the name of the database, table, and HTTP verb will be published as the endpoint is invoked.
 If you turn on publishing of socket messages, you can optionally declare what type of authorisation the socket message will require in order to deliver the message to connected users
 * Left joins, allowing you to declare whether or not you want to join on referenced tables or not, implying if a field is a foreign key, it will in addition to giving you all columns from your specific table, also pull in one string field from the referenced table as it's returning data from your read endpoint
 * Verbose filtering, which if turned on, will create a lot more arguments, providibng you with much more filtering capabilities for your generated endpoints
 * Overwrite, which if true, will overwrite an existing endpoint.
-Byt default, the backend generator will _not_ overwrite existing files unless you explicitly tell it to do so
+By default, the endpoint generator will _not_ overwrite existing files unless you explicitly tell it to do so

-In addition to the above settings, the backend generator also allows you to declare Hyperlambda code that is added to your endpoint.
-This is typically useful if you want to add validators, to for instance validate an email field being a valid email address, etc.

-## Backend generator internals
+## Endpoint generator internals

-The backend generator will actually create 5 files for you, one file for each CRUD verb, and one file to count items.
+The endpoint generator will actually create 5 files for you, one file for each CRUD verb, and one file to count items.
-These files will be Hyperlambda files, and you can see these after the process is done by using [Hyper IDE](/documentation/magic/components/hyper-ide) and expand your _"modules"_ folder.
+These files will be Hyperlambda files, and you can see these after the process is done by using [Hyper IDE](/dashboard/hyper-ide/) and expand your _"modules"_ folder.
 The generated Hyperlambda will basically be wrappers around the **[data.connect]** slot, in addition to one of the following slots, depending upon which CRUD verb the file you're looking at is wrapping.